 - Couples on a budget

-- Couples who are hot sleepers
+- Couples who sleep hot

 In the market for a new mattress built for two?
 Selecting a mattress can be a challenge for solo sleepers, so we understand the added pressure for couples who may want different firmness options or who have different sleeping positions.
 Your budget, your preference for materials (innerspring, memory foam, latex), and even your um… shall we say nocturnal activities?
 They’re all important factors to consider when choosing the right mattress.
 That’s why we’ve put our heads together and come up with Mattress Nerd’s top picks for the best bed for couples.

 Regardless of your body type, sleep position, whether you are tossing and turning or sleep hot– we’ve got you covered.
 We’ll also review the factors that matter most to couples when choosing a mattress.
 So if you’re clueless about where to begin, by the end of this article, you will both be on your way to a better mattress and a great night’s sleep.

 Disclosure: By clicking on the product links in this article, Mattress Nerd may receive a commission fee at no cost to you, the reader.
 Read full disclosure statement.

 The Layla is a memory foam, dual-sided mattress.
 One side is ‘Medium Soft’ (a 4 on the firmness scale) and the other is ‘Firm’ (a 7 on the scale).
 So, if you’ve been sleeping on the softer side and need more support, just give it a flip and you’ll be in good shape.
 You’ll be happy to know it is a relatively light mattress so flipping it doesn’t require hiring heavy lifters.